frovedis/frovedis/doc/manual/python/ml/agglomerative_clustering.md

     # loading sample matrix data
     mat = np.loadtxt("./input/sample_data.txt")

-    # fitting input matrix on Agglomerative Clustering object
+    # fitting input matrix on AgglomerativeClustering object
     from frovedis.mllib.cluster import AgglomerativeClustering
     acm = AgglomerativeClustering(n_clusters = 2).fit(mat)

 When native python data is provided, it is converted to frovedis-like inputs and sent to frovedis server which consumes some data transfer time.
-Pre-constructed frovedlis-like inputs can be used to speed up the training time, especially when same data would be used for multiple executions.
+Pre-constructed frovedis-like inputs can be used to speed up the training time, especially when same data would be used for multiple executions.

 For example,